evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 **Senior Ticket Price ($y$):** \$12
 ### 🌊 Boat and Current Problem Solution

+A boat traveled 45 miles downstream and back.
+The trip downstream took 3 hours, while the trip back took 5 hours.
+Find the average speed of the boat in still water, along with the speed of the current.

 #### 1. Variables and Equations
 This problem uses the formula **Distance = Rate × Time ($d = rt$)**.